mhowlett/Nhiredis/README.md

 The worse performance is a bit annoying, however:

 * This is not a practical concern for most people.
-A more appealing (and complete) interface is more important.
+A more appealing interface is more important.
 * I have a few optimizations in mind that will hopefully help the situation.
 It will also be interesting to benchmark hiredis itself against ServiceStack.Redis to understand better where the inefficiencies lie.